urmee04/pro-tasker-backend/README.md

-### Project: Backend Development
+## Project: Full-Stack MERN Application

-#### Overview
+### Pro-Tasker Backend

-TaskMaster is a productivity tool API that handles user accounts, project management, and individual tasks.
+Pro-Tasker is a productivity tool API that handles user accounts, project management, and individual tasks.
 This RESTful API is built with Node.js, Express, and MongoDB.

 ---